varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week1/readme.md

 \theta_j := \theta_j - \alpha \frac{\partial J}{\partial \theta_j}
 \end{equation}

 where $j$ is the id of the model parameter.
-In the case if a 1-D linear regression, $j$ ranges from 0 to 1. \alpha is the learning rate, and denotes the step size while approaching the local minima.
+In the case if a 1-D linear regression, $j$ ranges from 0 to 1. $\alpha$ is the learning rate, and denotes the step size while approaching the local minima.

 * $\theta_j$ values should be updated simultaneously.